 The Importance of Universal Life Insurance

-This is a specialized kind of life insurance that is designed for working adults.
-It is not uncommon for an employer to partially contribute to these policies as a work benefit for employees.
-This kind of life insurance is distinguished by the fact that it can earn interest on accumulated funds, which are also available for withdrawal in times of need.
+Universal life is a specialized kind of life insurance that is designed for working adults.
+It is not uncommon for employers to partially contribute to these policies as a workplace benefit for employees.
+This kind of coverage is distinguished by the fact that it can earn interest on accumulated funds, which are also available for withdrawal in times of need.

 Different Kinds of Coverage

 With universal life insurance, a death benefit is made available upon a policyholder’s death.
-Spouses and family members of the policyholder can be equal or otherwise in the receiving of said benefits depending on policyholder preference.
+Spouses and family members of the policyholder can be equal, or otherwise, in the distribution of benefits depending, on policyholder preference.
 This insurance has the added distinction of providing to policyholders for use such as higher education tuition costs, payment of debt, etc. It is quite flexible.

-Life insurance of the universal coverage designation can financially help in times of hardship.
-This insurance can be utilized to pay for medical expenses should someone fall ill, for example, or in the covering of unexpected expenses such as hiring a legal team or the need to travel long distances for personal matters.
-This form of life insurance can even help pay for college, mortgages and more.
+Universal life insurance can help immensely in a family’s time of hardship.
+The insurance can be utilized to pay for medical expenses or for other unexpected expenses, such as hiring a legal team, or the need to travel long distances for personal matters.
+This form of life insurance can even help pay for college, mortgages and much more.